ScarletRav3n/Scarlet-Cogs/README.md

 # Cogs

+## CapSpam Cog
+* Deletes messages with too many caps
+* Warns users about caps usage

+## Count
+* Counts how often each command is used
+* Just how many times is [p]ping called anyways?

 ## Fun Cog
 * Duel for hours at a time.
 * Find out if your love crush is the right one.
 * Other fun and random commands!
 * Has a counter so you know how many times each command is used.

+## Spice Cog
+* Adds spice to make simple commands seems a bit more complex
+* [p]ping has a long list of extra thigs it might say!

 ## TitleCase Cog
 * Notifies users writing sentences in TitleCase/CamelCase
 * Don't You Hate Sentences Like This?

-## CapSpam Cog
-* Deletes messages with too many caps
-* Warns users about caps usage

-## Spice Cog
-* Adds spice to make simple commands seems a bit more complex
-* [p]ping has a long list of extra thigs it might say!

 # Contact
 Feel free to create an issue on this repository for any bugs you find.